nolanlawson/braziljs-2016/README.md

-Demystifying Web Workers and Service Workers
+We can work it out: from Web Workers to Service Workers
 =====

-Nolan's 25-minute talk on Web Workers and Service Workers for Cascadia Fest 2016.
+Nolan's 30-minute talk on Web Workers and Service Workers for BrazilJS 2016.